alistairjoelquinn/sn-typescript/README.md

 };
 ```

 Our reducer action object has been typed to allow anything to be recieved as the payload.
-If necessary, a union type could also be used to limit the possible values which are accepted.
+If necessary a union type, or a custom Payload type, could be used to limit the possible values which are accepted.

 ```ts
 interface Action {